Torbuntu/FoodChain-fcgj4/README.md

 The meter at the top is now the `hunger` meter and will drain slowly over the duration of gameplay.
 Each level causes hunger to drain quicker, up to level 4.
 After level 4 the rate is constant.
 The meter is filled with bonus combos of 3 to 6.
 Updated the instructions screen to be more useful and colorful.
+Added a warning symbol for when <4 pairs are available.